-4.1.2 - The Institution has adequate facilities for cultural activities, sports, games (indoor, outdoor), gymnasium, yoga centre etc.
+4.1.2 - The institution has adequate facilities for cultural activities, yoga, sports and games (indoor and outdoor) including gymnasium, yoga centre, auditorium etc.)

 The cultural committee at GAT KALAPARVA is a highly dynamic and vibrant team with active engagement of all students who are keen on enriching the culture and bringing harmony to the college by conducting cultural events.